ghoneycutt/puppet-module-pam/README.md

 allowed_users
 -------------
-Hash or array of users allowed to log in.
+String, hash or array of users allowed to log in.

 - *Default*: root